syedshahzebhasnain/Node-Cluster-Prime-Numbers/README.md

 # Node-Cluster-Prime-Numbers
-This project was built with an intent to generate Prime numbers and their hashes for further analysis It currently utilizes node cluster to segregate tasks between different CPU Cores
+This project was built with an intent to generate Prime numbers, and their hashes for further analysis.

+The following fuctions are being done on the prime numbers

+1- sha1
+2- sha2
+3- sha256
+4- sha384
+5- sha512
+6- md5

+It currently utilizes node cluster to segregate tasks between different CPU Cores The results are then written to a text file.

 ## Start Project
 1. npm install